RyanCheng98153/llm-remove-mistake/archieve/responses/result_unrelevant_conversation.md

 **Person B:** "Wow, I never thought about it that way.
 So, if we don't have free will, does that mean we're not responsible for our actions?"

 **Person A:** "Wait, hold on... <hint> Actually, that was a silly thing to say.
 The Earth is definitely round, not flat.
 There's tons of scientific evidence to prove it.
 I think it's more about the internal sense of freedom we experience, even if our actions are ultimately predetermined.
-It's a complicated issue, but I find it really interesting to think about."
+It's a complicated issue, but I find it really interesting to think about."</hint>

 **Person B:** "Yeah, it definitely is.
 Maybe we can delve deeper into this some other time."